mohammad-oghli/Travel-Site-Flask/readme.md

 ## _Travel Site Flask Simple Web App_

-I attached required dependencies to run the app locally on your machine you can find it in the requirements.txt file.
+I attached required dependencies to run the app locally on your machine you can find it in `requirements.txt` file.

 To install dependencies run this command on your terminal: